-A positive Net Interest Margin (NIM) signifies efficient operations and robust profitability, essential for sustainable growth in a competitive lending landscape.
+A positive Return on Assets (ROA) signifies efficient operations and robust profitability, essential for sustainable growth in a competitive lending landscape.
 Businesses need to design operating models to secure customers while focussing on each metric to create a path to profitability.

 Interest Rate Offered 18-36% (-) Cost of Funds serve, and the track record of their loan performance.
 10-18% (-) CAC 3-4% (-) Operations Cost 1-2% Low Ops Cost is ideal; Higher digitisation can help reduce cost. (-) Processing Cost 1-2% (-) Credit Cost 1-5% retail borrowers is 4.76% and MSME borrowers is 2.44% in India.
 Low Credit Cost, as it means fewer losses from unpaid loans.
-Net Interest Margin 2-5% and efficiency.
-NIM of 5-10% is ideal.
+Return on Assets (ROA) 2-5% and efficiency.
+ROA of 5-10% is ideal.